The EEPROM library on the ESP32 provides a reliable way to store data persistently, making it accessible even when the power supply is disconnected.

 int readValue = EEPROM.read(address); // Reads the value stored at the given address

-Remember that you must call EEPROM.commit() after writing data to the EEPROM to ensure that the changes are saved permanently.
+Remember you must call EEPROM.commit() after writing data to the EEPROM to ensure the changes are saved permanently.

 Code Example

 Suppose you are working on a project that uses a WiFi connection to communicate with a server.
-It would be useful to save the WiFi credentials in the EEPROM so that the device can automatically connect after rebooting.
+It would be useful to save the WiFi credentials in the EEPROM so the device can connect automatically after a restart.

 Here is an example of how to do it: